Bryan-Nolan/coder-survey/README.md

 During the research of this project I used various sites to research issues as I was going along.

 [W3 Schools] (https://www.w3schools.com/) for reaserch.
-[PIN Pad Login Screen in JavaScript - HTML, CSS & JavaScript Tutorial (Project)](https://codepen.io/dcode-software/pen/orXrXQ) was used for the intial design and layout for keypad.
-[Project 09: Crack the Safe](https://codepen.io/finpltf/pen/oRZNzM) for someideas and it is similar project.
-[Use Code to help with displaying old Guesses] (https://www.codegrepper.com/code-examples/javascript/how+to+append+li+to+ul+in+javascript) for code to help popluate ordered list with old guesses.

 [Back to top ⇧](#)